Quasi-coincidence of cluster structures on positroid varieties: Categorification

-An object $X$ of an exact category $\cat{E}$ is called \emph{rigid} if $\Ext^1_\cat{E}(X,X)=0$.
+An object \(X\) of an exact category \(\cat{E}\) is called \emph{rigid} if \(\Ext^1_\cat{E}(X,X)=0\).

-\begin{thm} If $X\in\gproj\CM(B_D)$ is reachable and rigid then $\CCsrc(X)=\Psi(X)$, whereas if $X\in\ginj\CM(B_D)$ is reachable and rigid then $\CCtgt(X)=\Psi(X)$.
-In particular, if $I$ is a $k$-subset and $M_I\in\gproj\CM(B_D)$ then $\CCsrc(M_I)=\Plueck{I}$, whereas if $M_I\in\ginj\CM(B_D)$ then $\CCtgt(M_I)=\Plueck{I}$. \end{thm} \begin{proof} For $\gproj\CM(B_D)$, this is \cite[Prop.~7.5]{Pressland-Postnikov} and \cite[Thm.~7.6]{Pressland-Postnikov}, the latter result showing that any $M_I\in\gproj\CM(B_D)$ is reachable.
-The statements for $\ginj\CM(B_D)$ can be proved similarly, or deduced from those for $\gproj\CM(B_{D^\op})$. \end{proof}
+\begin{thm} If \(X\in\gproj\CM(B_D)\) is reachable and rigid, then \(\CCsrc(X)=\Psi(X)\), whereas if \(X\in\ginj\CM(B_D)\) is reachable and rigid, then \(\CCtgt(X)=\Psi(X)\).
+In particular, if \(I\) is a \(k\)-subset and \(M_I\in\gproj\CM(B_D)\), then \(\CCsrc(M_I)=\Plueck{I}\), whereas if \(M_I\in\ginj\CM(B_D)\), then \(\CCtgt(M_I)=\Plueck{I}\). \end{thm} \begin{proof} For \(\gproj\CM(B_D)\), this is \cite[Prop.~7.5]{Pressland-Postnikov} and \cite[Thm.~7.6]{Pressland-Postnikov}, the latter result showing that any \(M_I\in\gproj\CM(B_D)\) is reachable.
+The statements for \(\ginj\CM(B_D)\) can be proved similarly, or deduced from those for \(\gproj\CM(B_{D^\op})\). \end{proof}

-\begin{rem} We do not claim that the cluster characters $\CCsrc$ and $\Psi$ coincide on every object of $\gproj\CM(B_D)$ (nor make the analogous claim for $\ginj\CM(B_D)$), and to the best of our knowledge this remains an open question.
-The two functions are constructed rather differently: the cluster character $\CCsrc$ is obtained from a formula of Fu and Keller \cite{FuKel}, building on earlier work of Palu \cite{Palu-CC} and Caldero--Chapoton \cite{CalCha}, whose expression depends on the choice of cluster-tilting object $\Tsrc$, whereas $\Psi$ is based on Lusztig's construction of the dual semicanonical basis in terms of modules for a preprojective algebra \cite{Lusztig-Quivers,Lusztig-Semican}, and is explicitly independent of any choice of cluster-tilting object.
-However, in the absence of any explicit examples to demonstrate otherwise, it remains possible that the two functions are in fact equal. \end{rem}
+\begin{rem} We do not claim that the cluster characters \(\CCsrc\) and \(\Psi\) coincide on every object of \(\gproj\CM(B_D)\) (nor make the analogous claim for \(\ginj\CM(B_D)\)), and to the best of our knowledge this remains an open question in this generality.
+The two functions are constructed rather differently: the cluster character \(\CCsrc\) is obtained from a formula of Fu and Keller \cite{FuKel}, building on earlier work of Palu \cite{Palu-CC} and Caldero--Chapoton \cite{CalCha}, whose expression depends on the choice of cluster-tilting object \(\Tsrc\), whereas \(\Psi\) is based on Lusztig's construction of the dual semicanonical basis in terms of modules for a preprojective algebra \cite{Lusztig-Quivers,Lusztig-Semican}, and is explicitly independent of any choice of cluster-tilting object.
+However, in the absence of any explicit examples to demonstrate otherwise, it remains possible that the two functions are in fact equal.
+Some evidence for this comes from the case that $D$ is uniform, for which $\gproj\CM(B_D)=\CM(C_{k,n})=\ginj\CM(B_D)$; here \(\CCtgt=\Psi\) by \cite[Thm.~9.11]{JKS3}. \end{rem}